Ntezi/subscription-service/README.md

 # Subscriptions Service

-This guide provides instructions on how to set up and run the Laravel Subscriptions Service using Docker.
+This guide provides instructions on how to set up and run the Subscriptions Service using Docker.
 The setup includes an Adminer interface for database management and seeded data for users and websites.
 A Postman collection is also provided for API testing.

 ## Prerequisites

-Docker needs to be installed on the host machine to run the Laravel application in a containerized environment.
+Docker needs to be installed on the host machine to run the Subscriptions Service in a containerized environment.

 ## Getting Started